thomasWeise/dataTransformeR/README.md

 initial values when fitting models.
 Second, in this example, the data became beautifully linear.
 If you were fitting a linear model to this, you can then translate this model back into the original data space easily using the `backward` and `forward` functions.

+By the way, did you notice the beautiful readble bodies of the transformation functions?
+They do not contain any unresolved variables or nested, opaque functions (apart from the system functions log and exp).
+They are constructed with the support of our [functionComposeR](http://www.github.com/thomasWeise/functionComposeR) package.

 ## Installation